Anamilenac/assembly-annotation/README.md

 2) Genome and transcriptome assembly using FLYE, HIFIASM, LJA and Trinity
 3) Assess assembly quality and comparison of genomes using BUSCO, QUAST, MERQURY and MUMmmer

+### Annotation of transposable elements (TEs)

+Use scripts 16–31 to:

+1) Annotation of transposable elements (TEs) using EDTA, TE divergence and phylogenetic tree analysis

 ### Annotate the genome by mapping the transcriptome assembly data to genome assembly

-Use scripts 16–50 to:
+Use scripts 32–50 to:

-1) Annotation of transposable elements (TEs) using EDTA, TE divergence and phylogenetic tree analysis
-2) Gene annotation with the MAKER pipeline
+1) Gene annotation with the MAKER pipeline
-3) Quality assessment of gene using BUSCO, OMArk (HOGs identification), and refinement with MiniProt
+2) Quality assessment of gene using BUSCO, OMArk (HOGs identification), and refinement with MiniProt
-4) Comparative genomics using GENESPACE
+3) Comparative genomics using GENESPACE

 Additional annotation statistics are extracted using metrics_annotation.sh